Dear Class of 2024,

-Finally, your classmates at ACSC will include some of the top officers from across our services and some 70 countries around the world.
-Civilian professionals from the Department of Defense, FBI, DIA, and additional agencies round out the diverse class.
-You will be taught by a top-notch faculty with over 40 PhDs and receive personal mentorship from experienced military and civilian leaders.
-Year after year, senior leaders mention the value of the relationships they developed while at ACSC.
+Strengthen relations.
+Relationships are all we have when we leave our respective services.
+Use this year to rekindle old friendships and make new ones.
+Take the initiative to start conversations with your ACSC classmates.
+Your classmates include the best officers from across our services and more than 50 countries around the world.
+Civilian professionals from the DoD, FBI, and other agencies round out this diverse class.
+You will be taught by a top-notch faculty that includes over 40 PhDs, and you will receive personal mentorship from experienced military and civilian leaders.
+Every year, senior leaders mention the value of the relationships they developed while at ACSC.

-1. Initial Student Cadre (ISC): The role of ISC is twofold: 1) fill critical student leadership positions and 2) act as the ADVON team for the main body of students.
+3. Initial Student Cadre (ISC): The role of ISC is twofold: 1) fill critical student leadership positions and 2) act as the ADVON team for the main body of students.
 People who hold these leadership positions are vital players in establishing the culture, morale, and developmental opportunities for the class for the year at ACSC.
-Calls for volunteers will go out in early January 2021.
+Calls for volunteers will go out in early-February 2023.

-3. Early Reporting: Advance written permission must be obtained should early reporting be required (i.e. mandatory return from remote assignments).
+5. Early Reporting: Advance written permission must be obtained should early reporting be required (i.e. mandatory return from remote assignments).
 Normal CONUS and OCONUS moves do not meet this intent.
 Early reporting requests for personal convenience will not be approved.
-If an early reporting request is approved, the following statement must be included on your orders: “Early Reporting Authorized.
-Written Approval Obtained From the Student Squadron Commander at Air Command and Staff College”
+If an early reporting request is approved, the following statement must be included on your orders: “Early reporting authorized.
+Written approval obtained from the student squadron commander at Air Command and Staff College.”

 1. Narrative-Only PRF (USAF Only): Students must have a Narrative-Only PRF completed by their losing unit prior to departure.

-2. Security Clearance: A current Top Secret/SCI or Interim Top Secret clearance will be required for all LAF USAF and USN members prior to attendance.
-All other students (Non-LAF USAF, USA, USMC, USCG and civilians) require a minimum of a (current) Secret clearance.
-However, if you desire to participate in any TS-level electives and/or briefings, we recommend that you obtain your clearance prior to arrival.
+2. Security Clearance: Clearance requirement is minimum of Secret; Top Secret/SSBI preferred.
 Also, if you are currently filling an SCI billet, ask your SSO for a Transfer-in-Status to the AU/SSO (DSN 953-6715/3606 or Comm 334-953-6715) at Maxwell AFB, Alabama.
-Finally, if your current investigation is within 60 days of the 6 year expiration date, you must begin the update process immediately through your current security manager.
+Finally, if your current investigation is within 60 days of the 6-year expiration date, you must begin the update process immediately through your current security manager.
 Please note – T5 (New TS) investigations will NOT be submitted after arrival at ACSC.
 Please contact ACSC security manager (DSN 493-2712/Comm 334-953-2712) with any security clearance questions.

-6. Transcripts: Non-Air Force military and all civilian personnel need to send their official transcripts to the Air University (AU) Registrar’s Office.
-AU Registrar contact information: e-mail: firstname.lastname@example.org; service desk site: https://auservicedesk.af.edu; mail: Air University Registrar, AU/A3RR Registrar Services, 60 Shumacher Avenue, Maxwell AFB, AL 36112.
+4. Transcripts: Non-Air Force military and all civilian personnel need their official transcripts sent to the Air University (AU) Registrar’s Office.
+AU Registrar contact information: Email: email@example.com; service desk site: https://auservicedesk.af.edu; mail: Air University Registrar, AU/A3RR Registrar Services, 60 Shumacher Avenue, Maxwell AFB, AL 36112.
 If you have questions, military personnel should contact the Student Squadron Administrative Office at Comm: 334-953-2226 (DSN: 493).
 Civilian personnel should contact the ACSC Registrar Office at Comm: 334-953-9820 (DSN: 493).

 *Please send all questions to the Student Squadron (STUS) team via email to the ACSC STUS Org Box E-Mail: ACSCfirstname.lastname@example.org

-US students selected for ACSC must bring their own personal computing device.
-International Officers are not required to bring their own device, although they may do so if it meets all criteria below.
-Those international officers who do not bring their own device will be issued a US government computer for their use while a student at ACSC.
-Each individual is responsible for the maintenance and repair of their own personal computing device.
-A limited number of Government “loaner” laptops will be available for temporary use should a student experience a catastrophic computer failure.
-The use of Government Furnished Equipment (GFE) from any agency outside of ACSC is strongly discouraged, as these devices may experience compatibility issues that cannot be resolved.
+US students attending ACSC must bring their own personal computing device.
+International Officers are not required to bring their own device, but they may bring a personal device if it meets the required criteria.
+If necessary, international officers will be issued a US government computer for their use while a student at ACSC.
+Each user is responsible for the maintenance and repair of their own personal computing device.
+Government “loaner” laptops are available on a limited basis for temporary use if a student experiences a catastrophic computer failure.
+As recommends against the use of Government Furnished Equipment (GFE) from any outside agency, as these devices may experience compatibility issues that cannot be resolved.
 Personal computing devices must meet the following standards:

 HARDWARE (Do NOT bring a desktop style computer for use in the seminar rooms)

-• Adobe Acrobat Reader or other software capable of viewing and signing PDF files (MANDATORY)
+• Adobe Acrobat Reader or other software capable of viewing PDF files

-• Office suite capable of processing Microsoft Office 2013 or 2016 file formats [Word, PowerPoint, Excel] (MANDATORY)
+• Office suite capable of processing Microsoft Office file formats [Word, PowerPoint, Excel]

-Visit Public key Infrastructure/Enabling (PKI/PKE) to configure configure systems to access PKI-protected content.
+Visit Public key Infrastructure/Enabling (PKI/PKE) to configure systems to access PKI-protected content.

 • Select Windows and execute steps 1, 2*, 3, 4

-NOTE: Windows 10 Users DO NOT need to execute step 2
+NOTE: Windows 10 & 11 users DO NOT need to execute step 2

 FIRST M. LAST, Maj, USAF